seasamgo/rescue/README.md

 README
 ------

-This package provides a bootstrap imputation method for dropout events in single-cell RNA-seq data.
+This package provides a bootstrap imputation method for dropout events in scRNAseq data.

 Installation
 ------------